 Journal, 1853-1857, of Daniel G. Smith, merchant, of Leesburg, Va., which includes a list of slaves with a record of provisions and shoes; sketch of lime kiln; recipes; and medical cures.

-Letters from M. Strickler, manager for Joseph R. Anderson and Co., at Torry Furnace to Dr. Nelson Waller concern the three slaves Strickler borrowed from Waller.
-The slaves were under guard, but escaped.
-Strickler's letters explain the circumstances that led to their escape and the capture of one slave, Haws, by General Imboden.
+Letters from M. Strickler, manager for Joseph R. Anderson and Co., at Torry Furnace to Dr. Nelson Waller concern the three enslaved men Strickler borrowed from Waller.
+The men were under guard, but escaped.
+Strickler's letters explain the circumstances that led to their escape and the capture of one, Haws, by General Imboden.

 Chiefly letters, 1801-1809, received by Samuel Woodson Venable of Prince Edward County, Va.
 Correspondents in the collection incude his brothers, Abraham Bedford Venable, Richard N. Venable and William Lewis Venable.
 Subjects include tobacco prices, buying slaves and growing hemp.